asm123/asm123.github.io/_posts/2024-01-01-staff-engineers-path-ch3.md.md

 * Set scope:
   * Be conscious of your skill level and scope of influence.
   * If the plan covers areas outside of your sphere of influence, make sure to have a sponsor with influence in that area - ideally in the core group for that area.
-  * Be prepared to revisit the vision at intervals to ensure it is aligned with the organization's direction.
+  * Keep revisiting the vision at intervals to ensure it is still aligned with the organization's direction.
   * Choose the document type and format that makes sense to you and *the sponsor*.
   > Work around your fixed constraints instead of ignoring them or wishing they were different.
 * Make sure it is achievable - is the problem solvable at all?
 Is it solvable by you?
 If not: